 The Darling River starts in New South Wales and flows in the Murray River in Wentworth.
 It is the most important waterway of the outback.
 A lot of the Darling River runs through saltbush pastures and due to lack of rain often lose more water due to evaporation that is gained by rainfall.
 Tourists that want to visit the longest rivers in Australia in 202 will be in for a surprise as the Darling River which was under threat are flowing again as reported in May 2019.

-The Darling – Murray Basin has been drying for quite some time and if the dry condition continues to persist the Darling river definitely will not remain on the longest river list in 2023.
+The Darling – Murray Basin has been drying for quite some time and if the dry condition continues to persist the Darling river definitely will not remain on the longest river list.
 It will be a sad day to see one of the longest rivers in Australia dry up.
 Unfortunately, climate change and changing rainfall patterns worldwide contribute to the changing ecosystem, making it even more essential to take care of the environment.

 Read More: Top 10 Hostels in Australia